 - During a "Things A Rugby Commentator Would Never Say" round of Mock the Week

 Hugh Dennis: And it's England vs. Samoa.
 A team of rank amateurs, against Samoa.

 - In That '70s Show when Jackie's father tells her that if she doesn't break up with Kelso, he will cut her allowance:

 Jackie: (to Kelso) How do I choose between something that makes my whole life complete... and you?

 - For the record, she chooses him.

 - Incredibly common on Have I Got News for You, though how funny it is can vary with how well the guest presenter actually reads it.
-Often the audience will figure it out before the presenter gets to the punchline.
+It's such a mainstay that the audience will often see it coming before the presenter gets to the punchline.

 - The reaction of the bullies in Ned's Declassified School Survival Guide to having to play dodgeball against Ned and Moze: "One of them's a girl!"
 "And one of them's Mosely!"

 - On The King of Queens, the trope is lampshaded often in the episode "Awed Couple";